EdwinWenink/archive_fever/content/now.md

 tags: ['now']
 ---

 <div style="text-align:center;">

 🏠 [Nijmegen, the Netherlands](https://goo.gl/maps/VpTtZ7fhVdTez5pH8)

-📖 Currently interested in MLOps
+💼 Working as a <s>data scientist</s> machine learning engineer @NS, building Generative AI solutions with a focus on privacy and retrieval augmented generation.

-💼 Working as a data scientist @NS
+📖 Currently interested in MLOps, Generative AI, and API design.

 🖥️ Latest major website update: I made the radical step to make all my private notes public on this domain.
 This was scary.